MARKTHERENCE/TrueSim-MK-Profiles/README.md

 - Ibanez Thermion TN120
 - Kitty Hawk Quattro Preamp
 - Peavey Triple XXX

+* Some amp models might need adjustment from the Input knob for accurate gain levels.
+Refer to the extra notes in the .txts themselves.

 # Special Thanks
 - [Every person mentioned in the Special Thanks section of the README.md from the Amplex-MK-Presets repo]( https://github.com/MARKTHERENCE/Amplex-MK-Presets/tree/main#special-thanks )